Throughout his life, T. Boone Pickens has always followed his own path.

 “A fool with a plan is better than a genius with no plan, and we look like fools without a plan,” he repeatedly has said.

-Named one of the world’s 100 most influential people by Time magazine in 2009, Pickens has warned the country could very well be spending $10 trillion on foreign oil within a decade, gaining the ear and imagination of both bi-partisan political support and the public at large.
-More than 1.7 million people have enlisted in his Pickens Army, and the campaign is encouraging an outpouring of fresh ideas and a new generation of Americans to become involved in the policy process.
-Pickens travels the nation sharing with audiences his urgent plea to lessen our dependence on fossil fuels, invest in alternative energy and look for other ways to enhance U.S. energy security and stability.
+Named one of the world’s 100 most influential people by Time magazine in 2009, more than 1.7 million people enlisted in his Pickens Army.
+The campaign encouraged an outpouring of fresh ideas and a new generation of Americans to become involved in the policy process.
+Pickens traveled the nation sharing with audiences his urgent plea to lessen our dependence on fossil fuels, invest in alternative energy and look for other ways to enhance U.S. energy security and stability.

 Although tight credit markets and transmission line issues prompted Pickens to cancel 2007-announced plans for the world’s largest wind farm in the Texas Panhandle, Pickens remains supportive of wind energy.
 For “his vision and leadership in moving the wind industry forward, ” the American Wind Energy Association named Pickens its 2009 Industry Person of the Year.

-He is one of the foremost advocates of a comprehensive energy plan for America, one that incorporates alternative energy solutions.
-His grassroots Pickens Plan campaign and his Pickens Plan Army are making their opinions known to regional and national political leaders.
+He has long been one of the foremost advocates of a comprehensive energy plan for America, one that incorporates alternative energy solutions.
+His grassroots Pickens Plan campaign and his Pickens Plan Army made their opinions known to regional and national political leaders.
 The campaign reaped immediate results in both the 2009 Economic Stimulus Plan and Congressional legislation that pushed forward a new transmission grid plan and support for alternative energy resources, including wind, solar, and natural gas as a transportation fuel initiatives.
-His 2008 New York Times Best Seller (the second of his career), The First Billion is the Hardest, also details what this country must do to win back its energy security.
+His 2008 New York Times Best Seller (the second of his career), The First Billion is the Hardest, also detailed what he felt this country needed to do to win back its energy security.